arup-banerjee/ngx-draggable-widget/README.md

     'minRows': 0,           //  The minimum number of rows for a particular widget.
 This value will only override the value from the widget container if larger
     'minWidth': 0,          //  The minimum width of a particular widget.
 This value will override the value from the widget container, as well as the minimum columns if the resulting size is larger
     'minHeight': 0,         //  The minimum height of a particular widget.
 This value will override the value from the widget container, as well as the minimum rows if the resulting size is larger
     'unitx': 0,             //  The unitx defines the initial logical width of the widget.
 The actual width in pixels is the multiple of this logical unit with the corresponding widget_width_factor
+    'unity': 0,             //  The unity defines the initial logical height of the widget.
+The actual height in pixels is the multiple of this logical unit with the corresponding widget_height_factor
 }
 ```